Load a Partial Firewall Configuration into Panorama

 Loading a configuration into a Panorama management server requires a full commit and must be performed by a superuser.
 Full commits are required when performing certain Panorama operations, such as reverting and loading a configuration snapshot, and are not supported for custom Admin Role profiles.

 - Resolve how to manage duplicate settings, which are those that have the same names in Panorama as in a firewall.Before you load a partial firewall configuration, Panorama and that firewall might already have duplicate settings.
 Loading a firewall configuration might also add settings to Panorama that are duplicates of settings in other managed firewalls.If Panorama has policy rules or objects with the same names as those on a firewall, a commit failure will occur when you try to push device group settings to that firewall.
 If Panorama has template settings with the same names as those on a firewall, the template values will override the firewall values when you push the template.

 - On Panorama, perform a global find to determine if duplicate settings exist.

 - Delete or rename the duplicate settings on the firewall if you will use Panorama to manage them, or delete or rename the duplicate settings on Panorama if you will use the firewall to manage them.
-If you will use the firewall to manage device or network settings, instead of deleting or renaming the duplicates on Panorama, you can also push the settings from Panorama (Step 6) and then Override a Template Setting on the firewall with firewall-specific values.
+If you will use the firewall to manage device or network settings, instead of deleting or renaming the duplicates on Panorama, you can also push the settings from Panorama (Step 6) and then Override a Template or Template Stack Value on the firewall with firewall-specific values.

 - Export the entire firewall configuration to your local computer.